ThashmikaX/interview-preparation/quiestions.md

 Familiar languges
 Projects I have done.
-Show web application project part (Github) OOP concepts
-Algorithm to get largest prime number in an array and explain it deadlocks, livelocks, threads,fyp, project architectures,stacks and queues, algorithm for a given problem internship works, what does mean by RESTful, can we create something using GET method ?, Describe all OOP concepts, runtime polymorphism and compile time polymorphism, multiple inheritance, how to achieve multiple inheritance in Java, how CPP handles multiple inheritance, Class vs Instance, access modifiers, describe architectures like MVC and micro services , about load balancing , database replication (why use database replication ?)view vs table (DB), What is rollback?, how do you interact with database in springboot, AngularJS vs Angular, an algorithm to find the closest integer to a given integer
+Show web application project part (Github) OOP concepts deadlocks, livelocks, threads,fyp, project architectures,stacks and queues, algorithm for a given problem internship works, what does mean by RESTful, can we create something using GET method ?, Describe all OOP concepts, runtime polymorphism and compile time polymorphism, multiple inheritance, how to achieve multiple inheritance in Java, how CPP handles multiple inheritance, Class vs Instance, access modifiers, describe architectures like MVC and micro services , about load balancing , database replication (why use database replication ?)view vs table (DB), What is rollback?, how do you interact with database in springboot, AngularJS vs Angular, an algorithm to find the closest integer to a given integer
 Questions regarding what I did in my intership, technologies used, Familiar languges
 Projects I have done.
 Show web application project part (Github) OOP concepts
-Algorithm to get largest prime number in an array and explain it Code to fiend secondmax in array"

 Explain python lists, tuples, sets and dict, python path virtualenv OOP concepts
 React DOM